andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 * Solve the right business problems and build the right software
 * Make teams independent (as opposed to tightly coupled) so they could build and release independently (and therefore more quickly).
 * Prioritize the areas we focussed which maximised value for the client AND developers
-* Pick the right battle - there are so many things that you can make perfect, pick the ones that adds most value.
+* Pick the right battle - there are so many things that you can make perfect, pick the ones that add most value.

 ---